 Founded by biohacker, bestselling author, and Bulletproof coffee creator Dave Asprey, Bulletproof 360 is dedicated to providing the world with groundbreaking, science-based information, techniques, tools and products to help people perform better, increase focus, enhance energy, and live longer.
 Resources include #1 ranked podcast Bulletproof Radio, the New York Times bestselling books THE BULLETPROOF DIET and HEAD STRONG, documentary feature film MOLDY, The Bulletproof Executive blog, and more.
 Twitter: @bpnutrition Instagram:@bulletproofcoffee https://www.bulletproof.com/

-For more inspiration, here are three other examples of effective press releases:
+For more inspiration, here's an example of an effective press release:

 How to submit and distribute your press release